berfinozturk/CEN445-Car-Analysis/README.md

 This interactive dashboard analyzes the used car market to understand price dynamics, identify trends over time, and segment vehicles based on their features.
 The project was developed using Python, Streamlit, and Plotly as part of the CEN445 Introduction to Data Visualization course.

-The dashboard cleans raw data, processes outliers, and presents 9 distinct visualizations to explore relationships between price, mileage, year, and technical specifications.
+The dashboard cleans raw data, processes outliers, filters for the relevant timeframe (1990-2020), and presents 9 distinct visualizations to explore relationships between price, mileage, year, and technical specifications.

 Team Members & Contributions

+Although the dashboard interface presents a unified analysis under thematic tabs, the workload was distributed among three team members as follows:

 1. Ali Sait Öz

 Role: Project Management & Hierarchical Analysis

-Responsibilities:
+Key Contributions:

-Data Preprocessing: Implemented the load_data function to clean missing values, handle outliers (removing prices <$500 or >$500k), and standardize column names (e.g., converting 'make' to 'manufacturer').
+Data Preprocessing: Implemented the load_data function.

+Standardized column names (e.g., converting 'make', 'brand' to 'manufacturer').

+Handled missing values (dropna) and data type conversions.

+Removed outliers (Prices <$500 or >$500k).

+Implemented the master year filter (1990-2020).

-Visualization Design (Tab 1):
+Visualization Design (Tab 1: Hierarchical Analysis):

 Treemap: Market Share by Brand & Transmission.